tn64/School_District_Analysis/README.md

 ## Summary

-Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-1. NUMBER ONE
+1. Academic performance was declined at Thomas High School.
-2. NUMBER TWO
+2. Academic performance was reduced at Thomas High School relative to the other high schools.
-3. NUMBER THREE
+3. Academic performance declined relative to school spending.
-4. NUMBER FOUR
+4. Academic performance by school type showed an improvement in the performance of charter schools.